 Living Through a Recession is Difficult

-What stood out most during the Great Recession was the number of individuals who were not just unemployed, but underemployed.
-Time after time I would meet individuals who were working jobs that paid significantly less than their previous role.
+What stood out most during the Great Recession was the number of individuals who were not just unemployed but underemployed.
+Time after time, I would meet individuals working jobs that paid significantly less than their previous roles.
 I remember my co-worker whose husband lost his job in his mid-50s.
-It took him nearly five years to find a new job that was comparable to the former.
-All the while they were struggling to make their house payment and nearly lost their home at one point.
-Then there was the former human resources executive who ended up working the register in my work cafetieria.
-He was just grateful to have a job at the time and eventually was hired on in a different role more in line with his background.
+It took him nearly five years to find a new job comparable to the former.

 See Related Post: A Young Family’s Guide to Building Generational Wealth